-Nearly 6 years later, Tim McFadden has created a local hotspot for the Baltimore community.
-Local glassblowing events have been sure to draw a crowd and build a lively, creative atmosphere for glassblowers and onlookers alike.
-Today you can find Tim, in his glassblowing gallery with his wife, Rose and their two young boys.
+Today, you can find Tim in his glassblowing gallery with his wife, Rose and their two young boys.
 McFadden Art Glass truly is a family affair.
-In fact, if you attend one of their regular public events you will find Mom, Meg in the Gallery selling glass, Dad, Joe assisting in the studio and invariably one of Tim’s three other siblings or extended family there to support his success!
+In fact, if you attend one of their regular public events you will find Mom, Meg, in the Gallery selling glass and Dad, Joe, assisting in the studio and invariably one of Tim’s three other siblings or extended family there to support his success!